Anchorsify/Anchorsify.github.io/_summons/Feline.md

 ###### 4. Abilities
 **Standard Actions**
-Ninja cats can use the dodge, parry, move, block, and hide actions, as described in the Combat chapter of the PHB.
+This Summon can use the Block, Dodge, Move, Parry, and Search actions, as described in the Combat chapter of the PHB.
+In addition, they can use Escape Grapple (E-rank Grapple jutsu) without having to pay any cost for its use.

 **Agility** *(Speed 0, 5 AP)*
 This ability can be activated at any time, including after the cat is attacked but before its defense has been declared.
 It ends any immobilization penalties it's suffering from, and makes it immune to that source (a specific instance of a jutsu, for example) from then on.
 This does not apply to 'internal' penalties--ones caused by poison, for example.

 **Cat Paw Strike** *(Speed 10)*
 Your cat punches, kicks, or occasionally claws, someone!
-This is a basic unarmed taijutsu attack dealing 2d6 Blunt or Slashing damage.
-If your cat has the Neko-ken attribute, this is reduced to Speed 6 and adds a Stun 2, and its damage is raised to 4d8.
+This is a basic unarmed taijutsu attack dealing 4d6 Blunt or Slashing damage.
+If your cat has the Neko-ken attribute, this is reduced to Speed 6 and adds a Stun 2, and its damage is raised to 8d8.
 Its damage bonus is multiplied by 10, rather than 6, even at this lower Speed.

 **Nyanjutsu** *(Speed Variable)*
 The cat can perform various ninjutsu techniques after it has the "ninjutsu" attribute.
 They are as follows: